efonsecab/FairPlayTube/README.md

 [Check the Project Intro](https://youtu.be/iUdjur6sl8g)

 ## How To Contribute
-One way of helping the project is by giving it a Star :star: and sharing it on your social media profiles (Facebook, Twitter, LinkedIn, etc)
+One way of helping the project is by giving it a Star :star: and sharing it on your social media profiles (Facebook, Twitter, LinkedIn, etc), please use the hashtag #FairPlayTube

 If you'd like to do code contribution see [CONTRIBUTING](CONTRIBUTING.md)